EGP-README/Arduino-Escape-Room/README.md

 - Controls an LCD screen displaying the status of the Escape Room
 - Controls a small buzzer that emits a short tone upon each riddle being solved
 - Controls LEDs that light up with each riddle being solved
+- The codes, and state of devices that trigger riddles to be solved are hard coded and easily adjusted to fit new riddle solutions

 ## Riddle 1
 - Consists of a Tilt switch which was placed in a physical cylander and must be in the correct binary state for the riddle solve to trigger